chackomathew/stack/README.md

-# Developing ZDPortal
+# Developing StackPortal

-ZDPortal was generated using JHipster, you can find documentation and help at [JHipster][].
+StackPortal was generated using JHipster, you can find documentation and help at [JHipster][].

 Before you can build this project, you must install and configure the following dependencies on your machine: